kumawatdarshan/email-newsletter-z2p/README.md

 1. No need for serde-aux for `5.4`.
 Updates... ig?
 1. Not deploying it.
 I am... *broke*.
 1. `validator` Crate had massive API changes, Making it easy to validate directly on the struct and thus simplifying alot of the stuff the book manually implemented.
+1. API changes in `fake` crate, the constraints for g is now stricter and requires a type that implements `Rng` trait which comes from `rand` crate.

 # Side Questing